 After a residency at the Rijksakademie van Beeldende Kunsten (Amsterdam), I began investigating the relationships between perception, memory and history, by making slideshow installations and books.
 My work is held in various collections, including the collection of the SFMOMA (San Francisco), MoMA Library (New York), EYE Film Museum (Amsterdam), Nederlands Fotomuseum (Rotterdam) and the Getty Research Institute (Los Angeles).
-Furthermore, as an educator I am associated with the Minerva Fine Art Academy, Groningen (NL).
+Furthermore, as an educator I am associated with the Minerva Fine Art Academy, HanzeHogeschool- University of Applied Science, Groningen (NL).

 During the spring of 2017, I undertook a Smithsonian Artist Research Fellowship in Washington, D.C. to do more research on the project RFK Funeral Train – The People’s View.

-I was nominated for the Dutch Doc Award in 2014, and received several nominations for my book Robert F Kennedy Funeral Train – The People’s View, that also has been awarded with a Gold Medal for The Most Beautiful Book of the World, in 2019.
+My book Robert F Kennedy Funeral Train – The People’s View has been awarded a Gold Medal for The Most Beautiful Book of the World, in 2019.

 I’m looking for another relationship with the photograph.
-Usually we look straight through a photograph towards the scene that is depicted.
+Usually, we look straight through a photograph toward the scene that is depicted.
 Instead, my work often carries the possibility of making this ‘transparent’ medium receivable itself.

 I make some of my artworks for public space, other works are with, and about photography.
 The connection between all my work is to be found in the themes of history and memory, the absence of (photographic) images, reflection on seeing and its residue: what should be physically present, or, what do we need to see in order to generate a memory?

-I can’t think of another medium what has such an immediate relationship with memory than photography does.
+I can’t think of another medium with a more immediate relationship with memory than photography.
 So far this notion has resulted in projects like my vernacular photography archive (approx. 55.000 images), Afterimages, Retracing and Dark Dunes.

 Right now I am working on Robert F. Kennedy Funeral Train – The People’s View: